mdanylyuk/tfs4jira/README.md

 * Wait for your Synchronizer to stop.
 You can see this in the azure portal Activity Log.
 * Go to Settings >> Backups (if you have not configured it before, there will be a nice wizard to guide you trough it)
 * Click "Backup" to make a backup.
-* After it has succeeded go to Overview and and start your Synchronizer.
+* After it has succeeded go to Overview and start your Synchronizer.

-If your backup ends up with "Partially Succeeded" - this means you forgot to stop the app or did not wait for long enough for your synchronizer to stop.
+If your backup ends up with "Partially Succeeded" - this means you forgot to stop the app or did not wait long enough for your synchronizer to stop.

 #### restore ####